thiscouldbebetter/GameFrameworkTS/Documentation/Creating_a_New_Game_from_Stubs.md

 * Source/WorldGame.ts - Represents a game world and everything in it.
 This is approximately equivalent to a "save game".
 * Source/PlaceStub.ts - Represents a "location" in the game, containing a list of "entities".
 See the Architecture guide for details on how Places and Entites are designed.

 At the very least, it is advisable to rename the .ts files and the classes declared within them to something more meaningful to the actual game rather than "Stub".
 Note that this will require corresponding changes in the .html file.
+The corresponding .js files of renamed .ts files should also be deleted.

-Note that any added class files added will need to be referenced within the .html file as well.
+Note that any added class files will need to be referenced within the .html file as well.
+If those classes come from the framework, they also need to be added to Imports.ts to allow them to be used in other code without qualifying them with their namespace every time.

 This topic warrants an entire development guide.
-A partial guide is available at /Documentation/Development_Guide.txt.
+A partial, step-by-step tutorial is available at /Documentation/Development_Guide/Development_Guide.txt in the GameFrameworkTS repository.
 Also, again, the "/Source/Demo/" directory provides a wealth of usage examples.